 Paying a court fine

-You have to give priority to paying a fine
+Giving priority to paying a fine

-- arrest wages through your employer
+- stop your wages through your employer

 How to pay your fine

-You can't pay a fine for a driving offence that attracts penalty points as you have to send your driving licence to the court where the fine was imposed to have the licence endorsed.
+You can't pay a fine online if it's for a driving offence that puts points on your licence.
+For this, you have to send your driving licence to the court that imposed the fine to have the points put on the licence.

 You can usually pay your fine by cheque or postal order at the public payment counter of your local sheriff court.

 Fines enforcement officers